NY Epi Reg - The Unofficial New York Epiphone Registry

 1950–1956 9000 Electric Hawaiian models

-SN system C (1936–42): From 1936 until 1942 (when production was halted in due to WW2), all electric instruments appear to be numbered with ascending SNs representing a chronology of production – similar to the SN for acoustic instruments (SN systems A + B).
+SN system C (1936–42): From 1936 until 1942 (when production was halted due to WW2), all electric instruments appear to be numbered with ascending SNs representing a chronology of production – similar to the SN for acoustic instruments (SN systems A + B).
 The documented SNs start around SN 25 and end with SN 7242.

 However note: Based on our current research data we assume that Epiphone's pre-war electric stringed instruments (partly) shared the same SN system with their amplifier models.
 And to complicate things further, the assignment of SNs doesn't seem to follow a straightforward "logic" pattern: Although the SNs of electric stringed instruments are typically grouped by model batches (as with SNs of acoustic instruments), these grouped sequences of SNs are rather randomly "interleaved" by numbers assigned to amplifier models – making calculated (interpolated+extrapolated) estimates of model production figures unfeasible (See Fig. 9).
 7